HOW TO APPLY

-TRAVEL AND IMMIGRATION REGULATIONS
+TRAVEL & IMMIGRATION

 Your passport must have at least sixteen (16) months validity from the date of entry into Malaysia.